wazo-platform/wazo-doc/source/administration/parking.rst

 the parking lots to park the calls, enable parking hint if you want to be able to supervise the parking using phone keys and other system default parameters.

-It is also ususal to define supervised phone keys to be able to park and unpark calls as in the example below.
+It is also usual to define supervised phone keys to be able to park and unpark calls as in the example below.

 .. figure:: images/parking_phone_keys.png
    :scale: 90%